Zaïko Langa Langa: From Muvaro to Nippon Banzaï

-Zaïko Langa Langa at the inauguration of Ngoss Club.
-From left to right: Enoch Zamuangana, JP Buse, Bimi Ombale, Claude Nsumbu Makola (Nsumbu Lengi Lenga), and Dindo Yogo in the 1980s.

 D.V.
 Moanda demised on 10 January 1984, at the age of 36.
 Until 1987, an annual concert was executed in tribute to him.
-Concurrently, in early 1984, Likinga Redo was arrested in Grândola in Portugal for narcotic possession.
-A few months post-Moanda's death, a Gabonese promoter, Gustave Bongo—self-styled 'Ngossanga' or 'Ngoss' for brevity, alleged to be kin to president Omar Bongo—proposed to Zaïko Langa Langa's administrators to sponsor band.
+A few months post-Moanda's death, a Gabonese promoter, Gustave Bongo, self-styled 'Ngossanga' or 'Ngoss' for brevity, alleged to be kin to president Omar Bongo, proposed to Zaïko Langa Langa's administrators to sponsor band.
 That same year, singer Dindo Yogo joined the band.
 Zaïko Langa Langa's tenth studio album, named On Gagne le Procès, was released in June 1984.
 It was issued on CD in 1992 by SonoDisc as L'Authéntique Zaïko Langa Langa.
 The succeeding album, Le Tout Choc Zaïko Langa Langa en Europe, was also published in 1984.
 During Zaïko Langa Langa's European tours, albums were recorded in Brussels.
 On 2–3 November 1984, Zaïko Langa Langa gave out sold-out concerts respectively at the Palais du 12 mars and Stade Omar Bongo in Libreville.
 The subsequent year, the band embarked on a Canadian tour.
 In mid-1985, Ngoss procured Zaïko Langa Langa's Ma-Elika Bar, a modest club on Rue Kanda-Kanda in Matonge, which he refurbished and renamed N'Goss Club, establishing it as the band's headquarters.
 Two additional LPs were released: ProZal-produced Zaïko Eyi Nkisi, which included the third version of "Etape" and Dindo Yogo's acclaimed hit "Mokili Échanger", chronicling Yogo's musical career and a segment of Zaire's political history, and the four-track Tala Modele Echanger, produced by ProZal and distributed by Safari Ambiance in Belgium.
 Tala Modele Echanger was recorded and mixed at D.E.S.
 Studios.